Your College. Your Way.

 - Have not earned an associate degree or higher.
 Students may apply a maximum of 9 college credits towards the degree

-- Students applying for the program will be required to complete a virtual interview with the Dean of Arts and Sciences
+- Students applying for the program will be required to complete a virtual interview with the Director of AA in a Year

 How to Apply

 - Apply to SPCC.
 Select “AA” as the program of study.
-Enrollment opens in October 2020.
+Enrollment is open.

 - Submit official high school and previous college transcripts.
 See our admission page for submission information.